johnbamberg/johnbamberg.github.io/publications.md

 ## In preparation

+- On finite spreading permutation groups, with Michael Giudici, Jesse Lansdown, Gordon Royle.
+- On Bruen chains, with Jesse Lansdown, Gordon Royle, and Geertrui Van de Voorde.
 - Euclidean geometry is incidence geometry, with Tim Penttila.
 - On m-ovoids of dual twisted triality hexagons